 Because of these advantages, many jurisdictions are adopting the middleware approach to integrating justice information systems.
-This approach can be particularly advantageous for those jurisdictions having large investments in existing system infrastructures.
+This approach can be particularly advantageous for those jurisdictions having large investments in existing.
 By using middleware to create a "virtual system" agencies avoid having to migrate their data to a computer shared by all criminal justice agencies, and they can continue to operate using their existing data structures and business rules, as well as secure their own data.
-An added benefit is that workers who have become accustomed to old systems and Virtual System Approach to Integration procedures may not require much retraining since they continue using the systems they have become accustomed to.
+An added benefit is that workers who have become accustomed to old systems and procedures may not require much retraining since they continue using the systems they have become accustomed to.